pmunts/muntsos/README.txt

 -   23 February 2025 -- Added initial support for the 64-bit BeaglePlay.
     Next up will probably be the 64-bit RISC-V VisionFive 2.
-I have successfully built a GCC 14.2.0 riscv64 cross-toolchain for MuntsOS.
+I have already built a GCC 14.2.0 riscv64 cross-toolchain for MuntsOS.

 Quick Setup Instructions for the Impatient